Provisional Sum – Meaning

 Defined and Undefined Provisional Sum

-Furthermore, a provisional sum is a sum provided for either defined or undertaken work.
+Moreover, a provisional sum is a sum provided for either defined works or undefined work.

-- Defined Provisional Sum: It is defined when work is not completely designed at the time of tender documents that are issued but for which certain specified information can be given.
+- Defined Provisional Sum: It is defined when work is not completely designed at the time of issuing the tender document but specific information can be provided.

 - Undefined Provisional Sum: On the other hand, undefined related to work for which such information cannot be given.